Kotlin/kotlinx.serialization/docs/examples.md

     assertEquals(Data(1), Json.unquoted.parse<Data>("{a:1, b:42}"))
     ```

- * Property will be considered _optional_ if it has default value.
+ * Property will be considered _optional_ if it has default value (kotlin 1.3.30 or higher is required).

     ```kotlin
     @Serializable